 Two weeks ago, Chantal Moore, a 22-year-old mother, and member of the Nuu-chah-nulth nation, was killed by a police officer in New Brunswick.
 She was shot five times because the police claim she had a knife.
 Moore had no history with the law, weighed 98 pounds, and posed no threat.
-The police arrived to do a “wellness check” as she reportedly told them she faced harassment.
+The police arrived to do a “wellness check” after her boyfriend called them because she had reportedly disclosed to him that she was being harassed by someone and felt afraid.

-Indigenous peoples only make up 4.8 percent of Canada’s population.
-Moore is only one of the one-third of the RCMP’s Indigenous victims and 15 percent of police fatalities that are Indigenous.
-In addition, cases often go missing, and murdered Indigenous women remain unresolved.
-Also, in Canada, many First Nations still don’t have clean water.
-They are deprived of basic necessities and human dignity.
+Indigenous peoples like Chantal Moore make up only 4.8 percent of Canada’s population, yet they make up one-third of the RCMP’s Indigenous victims and 15 percent of police fatalities.
+In addition, far too many cases of missing, and murdered Indigenous women remain unresolved and many First Nations Reservations still don’t have access to clean drinking water.
+As a community, they are deprived of basic necessities and human dignity.

-With the murder of George Floyd, the thoughts that flooded many Canadians spiked denial.
-Denial that our nation has a deep-rooted history of systemic racism and discrimination and rejection that these issues continue to exist within our borders.
+With the murder of George Floyd, the thoughts that flooded many Canadians spiked denial–Denial that our nation has a deep-rooted history of systemic racism, discrimination, and rejection that these issues continue to exist within our borders.

-It is in their unwillingness to accept the reality that we begin to see the real multitude of our problems.
+And it is in their unwillingness to accept the reality that we begin to see the true multitude of our problems.

 Colonialism in Canada

-From recorded Canadian history, the goal of French and British colonizing superpowers was to assimilate the Indigenous peoples they encountered.
-This goal remained unchanged post-confederation.
-Despite a shift in the 1960s, the consequences of discriminatory legislation remain a reality to this day.
+From the start of recorded Canadian history, the goal of French and British colonizing superpowers was to assimilate the Indigenous peoples they encountered.
+This goal remained unchanged post-Confederation and in spite of a shift in the 1960s, the consequences of discriminatory legislation remain a reality to this day.

 Slavery was abolished in all parts of the British Empire in 1834, 33 years before the Canadian Confederation.
 However, the segregation of Black Canadians was an accepted practice for many decades afterward.
-Most segregated schools in Ontario phased out in 1965.
+Most segregated schools in Ontario were phased out in 1965.
 However, the last segregated school in Canada, which was in Nova Scotia, wasn’t closed until 1983.
-In 1946, Viola Desmond, the face of the Canadian $10 bill, challenged segregation when she refused to leave the “whites-only” section of a movie theatre.

 View this post on Instagram